FatPy¶

 Introduction¶

-FatPy is an open-source Python package developed to assist researchers, engineers, and industry professionals in accurately assessing material fatigue life.
+FatPy is developed to assist researchers, engineers, and industry professionals in accurately assessing material fatigue life.
 Its modular architecture is designed to accommodate a variety of fatigue analysis methods, making it a versatile tool in the field of material science.

 Key Features¶

-- Stress-Life - Methods for analyzing fatigue life based on stress data
+Module containing methods for analyzing fatigue life based on stress data - Strain-Life

-- Strain-Life - Tools for evaluating fatigue life using strain data
+Tools for evaluating fatigue life using strain data - Energy-Life

 Installation¶